 All cash and investments are essentially demand deposits and are considered cash and cash equivalents.
 The Authority considers all highly liquid investments (including restricted assets) with a maturity of three months or less when purchased to be cash and cash equivalents.
+The cash resources of the Authority include a checking account held by the Authority for operating needs.

-2. Capital Assets
+3. Capital Assets

 Purchased or constructed capital assets are reported at cost or estimated historical cost.
 The Authority defines capital assets as assets with an initial, individual cost of more than \$5,000.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets received prior to June 15, 2015 are recorded at their estimated fair value at the date of donation.
+Donated capital assets received after June 15, 2015 are recorded at acquisition value.
+All other purchased or constructed capital assets are reported at cost or estimated historical cost.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.

-Furniture and fixtures, equipment, and vehicles are depreciated using the straight-line method over the following estimated useful lives:
+Capital assets are depreciated using the straight-line method over the following estimated useful lives: